MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-vmware-system-requirements.md

 [!INCLUDE [aks-applies-to-vmware](includes/aks-hci-applies-to-skus/aks-applies-to-vmware.md)]

-This article describes the system requirements and support matrix for setting up AKS enabled by Azure Arc on VMware.
+This article describes the system requirements for setting up AKS enabled by Azure Arc on VMware, and the support matrix.
 For an overview of AKS Arc on VMware, [see the overview article](aks-vmware-overview.md).

 ## Arc-enabled VMware vSphere requirements

-To use the AKS Arc on VMware preview, you must first onboard [Arc-enabled VMware vSphere](/azure/azure-arc/vmware-vsphere/overview) by connecting vCenter to Azure through the [Arc Resource Bridge](/azure/azure-arc/resource-bridge/overview), with the Kubernetes Extension for AKS Arc Operators installed.
+To use the AKS Arc on VMware preview, you must first onboard [Arc-enabled VMware vSphere](/azure/azure-arc/vmware-vsphere/overview) by connecting vCenter to Azure through the [Arc Resource Bridge](/azure/azure-arc/resource-bridge/overview), with the Kubernetes Extension for AKS Arc operators installed.
 If you already completed this step, you can proceed with the AKS Arc on VMware requirements.

 ### Support matrix